grafana/grafana/docs/sources/administration/team-management/configure-grafana-teams.md

   Refer to [Organization roles](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/roles-and-permissions/#organization-roles) and [RBAC permissions, actions, and scopes](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/roles-and-permissions/access-control/custom-role-actions-scopes/#rbac-permissions-actions-and-scopes) for a list of Grafana roles and role-based access control actions.
 - Decide which users belong to which teams and what permissions team members receive.
 - Configure the default basic role for users to join Grafana.
 This role applies to users where no role is set by the identity provider (IDP).
-  - No basic role - by default cannot view any resources.
+  - No basic role - by default can't view any resources.
     Recommended for `isolated` teams.
   - Viewer role - by default can view all resources.
 Recommended for `collaborative` teams.
 - Ensure team sync is turned on if you plan to manage team members through team sync.